 Whether you are returning to work after time raising a family or looking for a change of career, MI5 need your skills and experience to help keep the country safe.

 The breadth of opportunity at MI5 is second to none.
-Whether you are a corporate professional such as a Lawyer or Accountant, a specialist such as a Chemist or Psychologist, a tradesperson such as a Carpenter or Electrician, a Linguist or an IT expert, we can offer you the opportunity to apply your skills in an equivalent MI5 role.
+Whether you are a corporate professional such as a lawyer or accountant, a specialist such as a psychologist or an IT expert, we can offer you the opportunity to apply your skills in an equivalent MI5 role.

-Alternatively you might seek to translate your skills and experience to one of our unique intelligence roles, using your interpersonal skills as an Operational Intelligence Officer, your numerical reasoning skills as an Intelligence and Data Analyst, or your project management background to ensure the smooth running of a complex counter terrorism investigation.
+Alternatively you might seek to translate your skills and experience to one of our unique intelligence roles, using your interpersonal skills as an agent handler, or using your project management background to ensure the smooth running of a complex counter terrorism investigation.

 Experienced applicants may also choose to apply to one of our graduate development programs where, depending on performance, a successful applicant has the potential to be fast tracked to a more senior role.